How does my child sign up for high school band?

 OF COURSE!
 No other activity in the school offers the combination of intellectual challenge, artistic expression and development, leadership, teamwork, school spirit, community service and socialization of the band program.
 The award-winning OCHS band program is one of the greatest activities your child could choose to be involved in.

 Marching band is an extra-curricular activity of the band program.
 Students are not required to march – BUT – participation is strongly encouraged.
 The band experience is not complete without the marching element.
 The best recommendation is for students to at least try marching band in the 9th grade.

-Marching band practice: Tues & Thurs evenings, 6-8:30 in August and early September.
-Thursday practices will be moved to 4-6 starting in mid-September.
+Marching band practice: Tues & Thurs evenings, 6-8:30 in August and September.
+Thursday practices will be moved to 4-6 starting in October.
 Tuesday practice remains 6-8:30 pm for the entire season.

-Marching Band Expenses: $375.
-This fee includes a $300 participation fee (for all students), $45 for uniform pants and $30 for marching shoes.
+Marching Band Expenses: $425.
+This fee includes a $350 participation fee (for all students), $45 for uniform pants and $30 for marching shoes.
 The pants and shoes should last all four years if well-cared for.
-Payments may be broken into 2 installments.
-The first payment of $150 will be due at band camp in July.
-The 2nd payment will be due in October.
-Students may choose to participate in optional fund-raising opportunities to help off-set these expenses.
+Payments may be broken into 2 installments, or other payment plans are available upon request.

 It is the goal of the OCHS band program to never exclude a student for financial reasons.
 Please contact the director with any questions or concerns about the marching band costs.
 Please don’t miss this opportunity solely because it seems too expensive.

 There is no fee for taking a band class.
 Fees are for marching band students only.